Photo Analysis from the Preliminary Investigation Report

 Still another method referred to us by Ron Spanbauer of De Pere, Wisconsin was tried in judging depth-of-field or distance of objects in the picture from the lens of the camera at the time the photographs were made.
 This method is based on a color spectrum study of the color granules seen in extreme magnification.
 We find that the color red diminishes the further away from the camera the object is.
 As the distance from the lens increases the color cast of the corona or halo seen around the color granules making up the image shifts from red to blue and then to green.
 In other words, the relative distance of every object in the photograph from the camera, or with respect to each other in a straight line from the lens, can be determined by studying the color of the corona around the color granules making up the image of each object as seen microscopically in the film emulsion.
 The objects closer to the camera will contain more red in the corona structure.
 Objects farther from the camera will show more blue in the corona, and objects still farther will show more green.

-The Meier photographs from Switzerland analyzed by this method were found to be consistent with the reported data, and with the photogrammetric and computer data generated.
+The Meier photographs from Switzerland analysed by this method were found to be consistent with the reported data, and with the photogrammetric and computer data generated.

 A paper, "Analysis ofUFO Photographs" (included below), prepared by Mr. Jim Dilettoso, presents an overview of the methodology developed by Jim and his associates for extended evaluation of photographs of Unidentified Flying Objects.
 Diligent application of these methods certainly increases the potential for detecting faked and fraudulent UFO photographs.